U2C9727A4/oorrp/SPECIFICATION.md

 ## Object ID
 Object IDs are permanent addresses of objects.
 OIDs persist for the lifetime of the server and after server reboots, resets etc.
-OIDs by their nature are unique to their object. and is not hiererical.
+OIDs by their nature are unique to their object.
 OIDs are a uint64.
 OID 0 (decimal) is reserved for root object.